Tutoring

 SPECIALIZED TUTORING

-- The HANDICAP tutoring program offers one-on-one tutoring tailored to the student’s disabilities, with the same goal: success on exams.
+- The HANDICAP tutoring program is a one-on-one tutoring service tailored to the student’s disabilities, with the same goal: success on exams.
 It is conducted under the same conditions as the PASS/LAS tutoring program.

-- The purpose of the FORMATION tutoring program is to provide communication support and guidance to student tutors, in collaboration with the professor in charge of the program.
+- The purpose of the FORMATION tutoring program is to provide communication support and guidance to trainee tutors, in collaboration with the professor in charge of the program.

-- The DFGSP2 tutoring program, which is completely separate from the PASS/LAS tutoring program, is designed to support upperclassmen and help them develop effective study habits to ensure success on their future exams.
+- The DFGSP2 Tutoring Program, which is completely separate from the PASS/LAS Tutoring Program, is designed to support students in their upper-level years and help them develop effective study habits to ensure success on their future exams.

 - Tut’défoul: a weekly event organized by the tutors that combines sports and socializing, giving all PASS students at the Flahault campus a chance to get some exercise, chat, have fun, and—most importantly—let off some steam.